Little Crosby

-Little Crosby is a small village in Merseyside, North West England.
-Despite being a suburb within 8 miles of Liverpool it has retained its rural character by, for example, opting not to have street lights.
+Little Crosby is a small village in the Sefton district of Merseyside, England.
+Despite being within 8 miles of Liverpool it has retained its rural character by, for example, opting not to have street lights.
+Until 1974 it was in Lancashire.

-As part of Lancashire the village was an urban district in its own right until annexed to the Great Crosby urban district in 1932.
-This urban district was combined with other districts to form the municipal borough of Crosby in 1937.
-This in turn was absorbed into the new Metropolitan Borough of Sefton in 1974.

 The village is perhaps the oldest extant Roman Catholic village in England, the squires being the notable recusant Blundell family.
 The village character has changed little from a 17th-century description that "it had not a beggar, ... an alehouse ... [or] a Protestant in it...".
+In 1931 the civil parish had a population of 1097.